 NCTC has commissioned up and coming screenwriter and playwright Dipika Guha to write a new play about the value of friendship in current times.
 Just how do we hold on to our humanity and to each other in our vast interconnected world?

-Unavoidable Admissions asks sharp questions about being both feminist and the “other woman,” being gay and Republican, and being true to one’s own conflicting identities despite major blind spots.
-It will cast a satiric eye on complicated people struggling with ethical issues and strong wants that are not easily resolved.
-It will show four people setting aside their individual agendas and fears to forward the greater good of their larger community.
+Laws of Attraction skewers self-help platitudes, and asks questions about being authentic and self-motivating while being true to one’s own identity despite major blind spots.
+It will cast a satiric eye on complicated people struggling with personal issues and strong wants that are not easily resolved.
+It will show four people setting aside their individual agendas and fears to co-create relationships that help them become more vulnerable to each other and to love.